Cray-HPE/docs-csm/install/switch_pxe_boot_from_onboard_nic_to_pcie.md

 <a name="print-current-uefi-and-sr-iov-state"></a>
 #### Print current UEFI and SR-IOV State

-> UEFI: all boots are UEFI, this needs to be enabled for access to the UEFI OpROM for configuration and for usage of UEFI firmwares.
+> UEFI: All boots are UEFI; this needs to be enabled for access to the UEFI OpROM for configuration and for usage of UEFI firmwares.
 > SR_IOV: This is currently DISABLED because it can attribute to longer POSTs on HPE blades (Gen10+, i.e. DL325 or DL385) with Mellanox ConnectX-5 PCIe cards.
 The technology is not yet enabled for virtualization usage, but may be in the future.

 Use the following snippet to display device name and current UEFI PXE state.